10 questions to ask your wedding photographer before you book them

 Find out their backup plan.
 They must have a backup plan.
 Experienced, professional photographers will have a backup plan and perhaps even a backup to their backup plan!
 They may have a list of trusted photographers they can call upon.
 If they don’t feel you with confidence here you must remember this is one day and one chance to capture, so they should have a plan B.

-We have been on the other side and called upon the day before a wedding and we have to say it went absolutely fine!
+We have also been on the other side and called upon the day before a wedding and we have to say it went absolutely fine!
 So even if your photographer was to become ill or unable to make it so long as they have a backup in place it’s absolutely not going to ruin your day.

 What information do you need from me before the wedding day?

-The photographer will want a lot of information about what is happening on your day from the exact locations of ceremony, reception, and party as well as exact times, where you are getting ready what time you will leave for the ceremony, what time you are leaving the ceremony, what time the cake is to be cut.
+The photographer will want a lot of information about what is happening on your day from the locations of ceremony, reception, and party as well as timings, where you are getting ready what time you will leave for the ceremony, what time you are leaving the ceremony, what time the cake is to be cut.
 All of this information will ensure your photographer can capture all the key moments of your big day and snap the images that will tell the story of your day as it happened.

 How much of a deposit do you require and when is it due?